Rosa-Kang/nextjs-blog/README.md

 https://react.dev/reference/react/useContext

 [3] Data Fetching
-- On Client Side : Fetch in useEffect()
+- On Client Side : Fetch in useEffect() --- no recommended because it comes with error and isLoading out of the box & you will be able to mutate your data.
-                 : Use s fetching library (React Query, SWR)
+                 : Use s fetching library (React Query, SWR)  -- recommended!
 - Server Side   : Fetch the data directly from the server Asynchronously.
+                : in Next.js it automatically set the Static Data Fetching, and in this application I used {cache : 'no-store' } syntax to make it dynamic fetching.
 ```
 async function getData() {
     const res = await fetch('url', {